dafydd2277/infoSec/GPGEncryption/lesson01.md

 [ref105]: https://en.wikipedia.org/wiki/Public-key_cryptography

-When you get the encrypted message, copy it out of your email and paste it into a text file called `lesson02.asc`.
+When you get the encrypted message, copy it out of your email, from the first dash of the `BEGIN` line to the last dash of the `END` line, and paste it into a text file called `lesson02.asc`.
 Then, from your command line interface, try this: